 The Catacombs of Kom El-Shoqafa are close in their design to the tombs of the Valley of the Kings in Luxor.
 These catacombs were cut into solid rock and consist of three levels.
 The third level was completely underwater but resorted lately.

 The entry of the catacombs leads to a spiral stairway.
 This stairway was used to transport the bodies down to the middle level of the tomb by ropes.
 The stairway leads down into the tombs which date back to the 2nd century.
 Here, the catacombs have a six-pillared central shaft that opens off the vestibule.
-On the left is a funeral banquet hall where friends and family of the deceased gather on stone couches at the time of visiting the burial.
+On the left is a funeral banquet hall.
+Friends and family of the deceased gather on stone couches.
+They meet there when visiting the burial.

 The Rotunda

 The vestibule leads into a hall called “Rotunda”.
 This rotunda wall leads to the hall of Caracalla in which bones of horses and humans were found.
-Before the burial chamber, there is a temple-like façade of two columns with lotus, papyrus, and acanthus leaves of ancient Egypt.
+Before the burial chamber, there is a temple-like facade.
+It has two columns.
+They feature lotus, papyrus, and acanthus leaves from ancient Egypt.
 These columns are supporting an architrave with a relief of the winged sun disk flanked by Horus, the falcon-headed god of protection.
 Huge snakes are flanking the entrance of the inner tomb.

 The burial chamber has three sarcophagi.
-It is thought that the bodies were inserted into the sarcophagi from behind, using a passageway that runs around the outside of the burial chamber.
+It is believed the bodies were placed into the sarcophagi from behind.
+A passageway runs around the outside of the burial chamber.
 The sarcophagi are decorated with garlands and heads of Greek gods.
 Amazing bas-reliefs are decorating the walls around the sarcophagi.
 On one wall god, Anubis of mummification mummifies the deceased.
 On another wall the Apis Bull is receiving an offering and goddess Isis is behind him.

 How to get to Catacombs of Kom El-Shoqafa from Alexandria?